by Ray Klein

 This supplemental regimen has raised my glutathione and helps maintain its optimal levels.
 It brought my severe peripheral neuropathy under control and resulted in increased energy levels, and in the pain staying mostly in the bottom of my feet now, instead of the whole body.

 Please discuss all supplements with your doctor before starting any supplementation regimen.

 Vitamin & mineral support.
-Dose - 2 capsules.
+Dose according to the label.